 An input parameter with highly small-scale features is sunshine duration.
-Figure 6, which compares daily sunshine duration of Potsdam and Lindenberg, shows a strong scatter, although the correlation coefficient of 0.95 is quite high.
-If we look at monthly totals of sunshine duration, the scatter between sunshine duration at both sites is much smaller, and the correlation with 0.99 still higher.
+Figure 5, which compares daily sunshine duration of Potsdam and Lindenberg, shows a strong scatter, although the correlation coefficient of 0.93 is already high.
+If we look at monthly values of sunshine duration, the scatter between sunshine duration at both sites is much smaller, as is shown in Fig. 6, and the correlation coefficient with 0.99 is still higher.